tavakolimtn/Multimodalmodels/README.md

 affect the performance of models.

 There are four groups of model:
 1-Group1:The signal fusion is used for structured dataset.
-So, all numerical datasets are concatenated at the beginning, being prepared to enter network A to be trained.
+So, all numerical datasets are concatenated at the beginning, being prepared to enter network A to be trained.
 On the other hand, the text is trained using model B. Then feature fusion is utilized and the penultimate layer of different modalities is combined through the concatenation technique.

 ![Picture1](https://user-images.githubusercontent.com/98291003/212764180-f777dfcd-cf8b-40ef-bc9f-d4d789506f06.png)